PX4/PX4-Autopilot/nuttx/configs/lpcxpresso-lpc1768/README.txt

     NOTE:  You will need to build the NXFLAT toolchain as described above in order to use this example.

+    See also note above with regard to the EABI/OABI buildroot toolchains.
+This example can only be built using the older OABI toolchain.

     Jumpers: Nothing special.
 Use the default base board jumper settings.